parallella/pal/README.md

 ##DSP
-The digital signal processing (dsp) funtions are similar to the math functions in that they are single threaded vectorized functions intended to run on a single core.
+The digital signal processing (dsp) funtions are similar to the math functions in that they are single threaded vectorized functions intended to run on a single base.
 Also, just like the math functions they take in pointers for input/output arguments and a separate variable to indicate the size of the vectors.
 Speed and size is a priority and some liberties have been taken with respect to accuracy and safety.